djaus2/Connect2WiFi/README.md

 ----

-## Update
+## Updates

-- Azure IoT Hub Device Connection String added.
+1. Azure IoT Hub Device Connection String added.
   - Can flash it and read from flash etc.
+2. Refactored to code so as to use a namespace for functional code
+ - Simplifies reuse

 ---